-Greg explained that in his experience, the prosecution will quite often agree to amend the criminal complaint from just alleging a misdemeanor violation of 5.08.110(d) to add an infraction-level violation of Penal Code § 415(2), making a loud noise that disturbs the peace of another if the client attends ten Alcoholics Anonymous (AA) meetings and performs two days of approved community service.
+Greg explained to the client how the Santa Monica City Attorney handling such cases often agrees to amend the complaint alleging a misdemeanor violation of 5.08.110(d) to add an infraction-level violation of Penal Code § 415(2), making a loud noise that disturbs the peace of another if the client attends ten Alcoholics Anonymous (AA) meetings and performs two days of approved community service.
 To help make such a resolution more likely, Greg suggested that the client attend ten AA meetings proactively, even before the first court appearance (the arraignment) to let Greg take to court to show the Santa Monica City Attorney assigned to the case.

 The client was somewhat relieved to hear this possible outcome and eagerly attended ten AA meetings prior to the arraignment.